facjure/public-domain-poetry/README.md

 # Poetroid - Discover Poetry Together

-There are tens of thousands of poems in the public domain, yet no single repository.
+There are tens of thousands of poems in the public domain, and yet no single repository for humans and machines.

 Let's build one.

-## Spec
+## Overview

-Poems are written in plain text in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) format to preserve foreign & special characters.
+Poems are written in plain text in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) format to preserve foreign & special characters across machines.

 ```
 Every time I say "joy," joyous thing,